 Local Sustainability Planning

-Under the HRSA RCORP initiative, our community of practice has tasked each of our local consortium with developing a sustainability plan that identifies strategies for sustaining the consortium over time.
-For the COP-RCORP initiative, the Program Sustainability Assessment Tool from Washington University in St. Louis is being used to assess the capacity of the local consortia’s infrastructure.
+Under the HRSA RCORP initiative, our community of practice has tasked each of our local consortia with developing a sustainability plan that identifies strategies for sustaining the consortium over time.
+For the COP-RCORP planning initiative, the Program Sustainability Assessment Tool from Washington University in St. Louis is being used to assess the capacity of each local consortia’s infrastructure.
 In the sidebar are important points to consider when thinking about sustaining this project.